About the Google Nest Protect 2nd Generation

 What's in the box:

-- Nest Protect Smoke + Carbon Monoxide detector (Second Generation)(120V hard-wired version)(White)
+- Nest Protect Smoke + Carbon Monoxide detector (Second Generation)(battery powered version)(White)

 - Round Backplate